anj0la/penguin-2d/README.md

 ## Current Limitations
 - Only input events are fully implemented in the event-handling system; other event types will be added in future iterations.
-- Font management requires manual cleanup and will be refined in upcoming versions for better usability.
+- Font management requires the display_text function; it will be moved into a different class providing better functionality to use texts and fonts.

 ## Getting Started
 ### Prerequisites